ARMmaster17/JeffBot/README.md

 We have an installation running on heroku.
 You can visit it by going to [https:\\jeffchatbot.herokuapp.com](https:\\jeffchatbot.herokuapp.com).
 There is also a [GroupMe group](https://groupme.com/join_group/21478794/zYbvId), and an upcoming Kik version coming soon.

 ## Can I help?
 Sure!
 Just be sure to document your code and your PRs.
+Remember to submit your PR against the `dev` branch, otherwise your request will be denied.
+You are responsible for testing your code before submitting.
 Other than that, remember to keep it simple!

 ## What if I can't program?
 ~~We accept Gratipay donations~~.
 We also benefit from sharing the site with your friends.
 The more people that talk to JeffBot, the faster it learns!